jdin9/flyleaf-v2/README.md

-# Flyleaf Designer
+# Flyleaf Frames Designer

-Flyleaf is a Next.js application for composing and exporting custom dust jackets.
+Flyleaf Frames is a Next.js application for composing and exporting custom dust jackets.
 This iteration introduces the interactive designer workspace with live previews sized to real-world measurements.

 ## Getting started